caleblopez96/VideoGameApi/VideoGameApi/README.md

 Code-first migration allows you to write C# code and turn it into database structures.

-1. Make sure you've installed `Microsoft.EntityFrameworkCore.Tools` NuGet package
+1. Make sure you've installed `Microsoft.EntityFrameworkCore.Tools` `uGet` package

-2. Open the Package Manager Console and make sure the default project is set to your project
+2. Open the `Package Manager Console` and make sure the default project is set to your project

 3. Create the initial migration by typing the following command in the `Package Manager Console`:
    ```